-This Plan incorporates the City of Albuquerque amendments in the following referenced Resolutions, which are inserted in the Plan and are on file with the City Clerk's Office.
+This Plan incorporates the City of Albuquerque amendments in the following referenced Resolutions, which are inserted at the end of the Plan and are on file with the City Clerk's Office.
 Resolutions adopted from December 1999 to the present date are also available (search for No.) on City Council's Legistar webpage at https://cabq.legistar.com/Legislation.aspx.